-It has long been believed that slippage is unaffected by pumping rate, so all of the historical formulas do not consider pumping rate as a variable.1 The slippage consists of two elements, dynamic slippage and static slippage.2 The static slippage is slippage due to a pressure difference across the plunger.
+It has long been believed that slippage is unaffected by pumping rate, so all of the historical formulas do not consider pumping rate as a variable.
+The slippage consists of two elements, dynamic slippage and static slippage.
+The static slippage is slippage due to a pressure difference across the plunger.
 The movement of the plunger causes dynamic slippage and the slippage theoretically increases as a function of increasing plunger velocity.
 Dynamic slippage occurs on both the up stroke and down stroke while the static slippage only occurs in the up stroke.
 On the up stroke the dynamic slippage contributes to the total slippage, while on the down stroke dynamic slippage just lowers the amount of fluid that has to pass through the traveling valve.
 Of the two elements that make up slippage, static and dynamic, static slippage generally is the larger of the two elements.
 Another thing to consider is as pumping rate increases, dynamic effects in the tubing change due to friction increase in slippage with speed.

 If a pump does not have 100 % fillage, there are a few things to consider.
 Let's say the pump is 50 % full when the plunger reaches the top of the stroke.
 When the plunger starts to move downward the traveling valve will not open until the pressure below the traveling valve is greater than the pressure above it.
 Until the traveling valve opens slippage is still occurring around the plunger.
 This slippage adds to the fillage of the barrel.
 If the pump was 50 % full at the top of the stroke, it may be 55 % full, relative to the top of the stroke, once the traveling valve opens due to fluid slipping around the plunger and filling the barrel.
 On this same pump that was 50 % full at the top of the stroke; some of that fillage was due to slippage on the up stroke.
 If there was no slippage on the up stroke, the fillage would be smaller.
-If there was more slippage on the upstroke, the fillage would be higher.
-Basically, if the pump does not have 100 % fillage, not all of the slippage contributes negatively to the pump efficiency.
+If there was more slippage on the upstroke, the fillage downhole increased due to slippage.
+Basically, if the pump does not have 100 % fillage, slippage helps fill the pump, and the pump efficiency would be reduced as slippage from the tubing back into the barrel fill the pump but does not increase production at the surface.

 Each time the traveling valve closes there will be a small amount of leakage through the valve as it closes.
 During field tests to measure slippage, this leakage is not considered because it is believed to be small.
 It also occurs in all rod pumped wells.
-Modeling the slippage with this leakage included more accurately models the real life slippage in a well.
+Modeling the slippage with this leakage included would more accurately model the real life slippage in a well.
 The slippage through the traveling valve does not contribute to the slippage that lubricates the plunger and barrel.